darbyjohnston/tlRender/README.md

 editorial timelines.

-The project includes a library for rendering timelines, "tlrRender", and sample applications showing the usage of the library.
+The project includes a library for rendering timelines, "tlrRender", and example applications showing the usage of the library.

 The project is written in C++ and uses OpenTimelineIO (https://github.com/PixarAnimationStudios/OpenTimelineIO) for reading